-KR7A-133R's built-in HighPoint HPT 372 chipset gives you the capability to support Ultra DMA 133.
-It provides two IDE channels (IDE3 & IDE4) that also support Ultra DMA 133 specifications, and it allows for four additional IDE devices in your computer system.
-Especially, if you want to connect two or four HDDs to get RAID functions, it is very convenient for you to install the HDDs to IDE3 and IDE4.
+AT7's built-in HighPoint HPT 374 chipset gives you the capability to support Ultra DMA 133.
+It provides four IDE channels (IDE3, IDE4, IDE5 & IDE6) that also support Ultra DMA 133 specifications, and it allows for four additional IDE devices in your computer system.
+Especially, if you want to connect two or four HDDs to get RAID functions, it is very convenient for you to install the HDDs to IDE3, IDE4, IDE5 or IDE6.
 See the Chapter 4 for detailed information about RAID settings.
+(For AT7 Full Version Only)